kakearney/ncreads-pkg/README.md

 Author: Kelly Kearney

-This repository includes the code for the `ncreads.m` Matlab function, along with all dependent functions required to run it.
+This repository includes the code for the `ncreads.m` and `ncreadsseries` Matlab functions, along with all dependent functions required to run them.

-This function provides a wrapper around the `ncread.m` function, allowing multiple variables to be read in at once.
+The `ncreads` function offers the ability to read multiple variables from a netCDF file.
+It provides a wrapper around the native `ncread` function, with the additional benefit of allowing consistent subsetting along one or more dimensions for all variables read.

+NetCDF files often hold very large datasets.
+In order to keep file sizes somewhat manageable, it's common practice in ocean science (and probably other fields as well) to break datasets into several files along a record (unlimited) dimension.
+The `ncreadsseries` function is identical to the `ncreads` function except that it reads data from one of these series of files.
+In addition to eliminating the need to loop over files to read in  data, this function figures out which variables include the record dimension, and eliminates repeated reading of those variables that do not span multiple files.